-As with other independent energy companies the Partnership derives its revenue from the production and sale of crude oil, natural gas and natural gas liquids.
+As with other independent energy companies, the Partnership derives its revenue from the production and sale of crude oil, natural gas and natural gas liquids.
 The Partnership sells its production at market prices and has not used derivative financial instruments or otherwise engaged in hedging activities.
-With tight supplies of natural gas in the United States, the Partnership benefited from high gas prices in 2006, but at reduced levels from 2005.
-Oil prices rose to historically high levels in 2006 as a result of geopolitical tensions, rising demand from developing nations, hedge fund trading and supply and demand concerns.
+Oil prices rose to historically high levels in 2007 as a result of geopolitical tensions, rising demand from developing nations, hedge fund trading, and supply and demand concerns.
+Gas prices remained strong in 2007, although down slightly from 2006.
 Commodity prices remain volatile and have at times fluctuated significantly from month to month.
 This volatility has caused the Partnership's revenues and resulting cash flow from operating activities to fluctuate widely over the years.
 The Partnership's oil and gas production has declined in each of the last two years and is expected to continue to decline with Partnership's limited capital expenditures.

 Since all of the Partnership's properties are located in the Gulf of Mexico, its operations and cash flow can be significantly impacted by hurricanes and other inclement weather.
 These events may also have detrimental impact on third-party pipelines and processing facilities, which the Partnership relies upon to transport and process the crude oil and natural gas it produces.
 During the third quarter of 2005, four hurricanes struck the Gulf of Mexico that impacted the Partnership's operations.
 Two of these storms required temporary curtailment of production as the operators' personnel were evacuated for safety purposes, while the other two storms caused lengthier production curtailments as the storms damaged third-party pipelines and disrupted the operations of crews.
-The Gulf of Mexico and the Partnership's properties were spared from hurricanes in 2006, but the Partnership could be impacted by hurricanes or other implement weather in the future.
+The Gulf of Mexico and the Partnership's properties were spared from hurricanes in 2007 and 2006, but the Partnership could be impacted by hurricanes or other implement weather in the future.